Issues

 Labels

-In the github issue tracker we use various https://github.com/simonmichael/hledger/labels, some which appear above, to categorise things like:
+In the github issue tracker we use labels to categorise things like:

-• whether an issue is a bug (red) or a wish (pink)
+• whether an issue is a bug (red) or a wish (purple)

 • which subcomponents (tools, commands, input/output formats) are involved (light blue)